Get emergency advice now

 More about emergency advice

 Dental Protection currently handles approximately 2,000 calls a week from members.
 The majority of them are between 8.30am and 5.30pm GMT when the systems in our three offices are designed for an effective response.
-Our dentolegal advisers and their secretaries have access to a variety of databases that support the needs of the membership during those hours.
-Occasionally an emergency will arise which needs support outside those hours and our on-call dentolegal advisers on call are happy to assist you in these circumstances, particularly if an urgent situation has arisen concerning the safety of patients or staff.
+Our dentolegal consultants and their secretaries have access to a variety of databases that support the needs of the membership during those hours.
+Occasionally an emergency will arise which needs support outside those hours and our on-call dentolegal consultants are happy to assist you in these circumstances, particularly if an urgent situation has arisen concerning the safety of patients or staff.

 Some examples of emergency situations where out of hours support may be requested are: